 A new telehealth system has recently been introduced by the Department of Veterans Affairs (VA) which allows patients to communicate with their health care providers from their home via a tablet computer.
 A program dedicated to Veterans’ post-deployment health concerns and unique health care needs lays an innovative approach to chronic musculoskeletal pain.

-Between 50-75% of Veterans report experiencing chronic pain, a notoriously treatment-resistant condition, that typically is managed with medications, but often includes the risk of addiction or overdose.
+Between 50-75% of veterans report experiencing chronic pain, a notoriously treatment-resistant condition, that typically is managed with medications, but often includes the risk of addiction or overdose.
 In recognition of the scope of this problem, the VA has promoted complementary and integrative health (CIH) for use in conjunction with conventional pain treatments.
-Yoga is a popular CIH approach and is effective in treating many types of chronic pain.
-The research is exploring relief from chronic pain in Veterans of all eras using yoga.
-Learn more.

-The study is testing the feasibility of treating chronic pain with yoga delivered via the internet for people with Alzheimer’s disease, in addition to exploring the benefits of relieving caregiver burden.
+The study tested the feasibility of treating chronic pain with yoga delivered via the internet for people with Alzheimer’s disease, and explored the benefits of relieving caregiver burden.

 One of the challenges of providing yoga is the cost of classes, lack of transportation or time, reliance on caregivers, health conditions, and family responsibilities.
-To overcome these barriers to practicing yoga, the study is offering no-cost at-home yoga via the web.
+To overcome these barriers to practicing yoga, the study offered no-cost at-home yoga via the web.

-The study is enrolling pairs of volunteers, people with probable Alzheimer's disease and their Caregiver to pratice at-home yoga at the same time.
-There study does not require any inperson visits and is open nation wide.
+The study enrolled pairs of volunteers, people with probable Alzheimer's disease and their caregiver to practice at-home yoga at the same time.
+All study participant pairs attended 12 yoga classes with a trained yoga instructor and were provided with all the necessary yoga and electronic equipment (loaned Apple iPad) to practice yoga.
+The study did not require any inperson visits and was open nationwide.

-The Center's for Disease Control repor that Lyme disease is caused by infection with the bacterium Borrelia burgdorferi.
+The Center's for Disease Control report that Lyme disease is caused by infection with the bacterium Borrelia burgdorferi.
 The majority of cases of Lyme disease can be cured with a 2- to 4-week course of oral antibiotics.
 Some patients that have contracted the infection, even if they were treated, can sometimes develop persistent symptoms of pain, fatigue, or difficulty thinking that may continue for more than 6 months following treatment.
 When this cluster of symptoms persists patients are considered to have Post-Treatment Lyme Disease Syndrome (PTLDS).
-Yoga has been shown to be efficacious in the management of PTLDS, and we are actively recruiting for participants with Lyme disease and chronic pain to participate in an at home yoga program.
+Yoga has been shown to be efficacious in the management of PTLDS.

 The Alzheimer's Association leads the way to end Alzheimer's and all other dementia — by accelerating global research, driving risk reduction and early detection, and maximizing quality care and support.